Catalyzing Innovation: Breakout Labs

 From the advent of the Smartphone to the spread of WiFi hotspots, many of the advancements that first come to mind are in conjunction with leisurely pursuits.
 However, there is another side to the growing world of science and technology startups.
-A side which, thanks to the likes of Breakout Labs, is finally getting the exposure it deserves.
+A side that, thanks to the likes of Breakout Labs, is finally getting the exposure it deserves.

-From medical experts developing drugs that fight degenerative disease, to a team of scientists harnessing the power of antimatter for space travel, the companies that Breakout Labs supports are at the forefront of scientific research.
+From medical experts developing drugs that fight degenerative disease to a team of scientists harnessing the power of antimatter for space travel, the companies that Breakout Labs supports are at the forefront of scientific research.

 Recently, Propel(x) had the chance to speak with Hemai Parthasarathy, the science director at Breakout Labs.
-In our interview, she discusses the Breakout Labs mission, how the funding they provides could change the world, and how Propel(x) has helped along the way.
+In our interview, she discusses the Breakout Labs mission, how the funding they provide could change the world, and how Propel(x) has helped along the way.

 Propel(x): Tell us about Breakout Labs.

 Hemai Parthasarathy: We started Breakout Labs in November of 2011, and we did that because as part of the Thiel Foundation, we believe in the power of science and technology to improve society and to empower individuals.
-We have previously funded non-profit research, but increasingly felt that if we were really serious about getting science into society, we needed to help address the problem of the gap in funding between all the basic research scholars and the later stage investment opportunities.
+We have previously funded non-profit research but increasingly felt that if we were serious about getting science into society, we needed to help address the problem of the gap in funding between all the basic research scholars and the later-stage investment opportunities.

 Propel(x): How many companies do you fund annually?

-Propel(x): What types of technologies or science based companies do you focus on?
+Propel(x): What types of technologies or science-based companies do you focus on?
 Do you have a particular charter that you stick to, or is it pretty broad?

-Additionally, it is part of our goal to make sure that our active portfolio of companies is not directly competitive with each other because we really feel that these companies can learn a lot from each other when they are able to engage in very honest dialogue.
+Additionally, it is part of our goal to make sure that our active portfolio of companies is not directly competitive with each other because we feel that these companies can learn a lot from each other when they can engage in a very honest dialogue.

 Propel(x): How do companies get involved with Breakout Labs?

 And then the companies do a detailed proposal around what their technology is and what they plan to do with it.
 We have that vetted by scientific experts.
-Afterwards, if that diligence has panned out, we do an internal review of where they are in the business and what their plans are.
+Afterward, if that diligence has panned out, we do an internal review of where they are in the business and what their plans are.

 Propel(x): Once you’ve funded a company, what kinds of support do you provide your startups?